The account of Nepali meter is wealthy and

 • Lamo kavita-Long poem, a modern free

-verse treatment of various topics.
+poetry treatment of diverse topics.

-• Mahakavya is an epic poem.
+• Mahakavya is an grand poem.
 Though

 since 1950

 c.
-10 famous great poets of Nepal
+10 renowned great poets of Nepal

 1. Lekhnath Paudyal (1885-1966):